-- c(v, t) denotes consumption of product v at time t, - N(t) is the total measure of products. - We assume that $\varepsilon > 1$. - The log specification is for simplicity, and can be replaced by CRRA.
+- $c(\nu, t)$ denotes consumption of product ν at time t, - N(t) is the total measure of products and $\varepsilon > 1$. - The log specification is for simplicity, and can be replaced by CRRA.

 Growth with Expanding Product Varieties II